 The review of effectiveness is continual throughout the year as evidenced by some of the action taken during the year but a more formal assessment takes place each year in the preparation for this statement.
-In accordance with the Authority's Code of Corporate Governance, a meeting was held on 5 May 2021 to:
+In accordance with the Authority's Code of Corporate Governance, a meeting was held on 28 February 2022 with the outgoing Chief Executive, the Deputy Chief Executive, the Chief Finance Officer (Head of Finance), the Monitoring Officer (Head of Law) and the Democratic Services Manager and a further meeting on 3 May 2022 with the wider Management Team to:

-- 1. Review our performance against our action statements of commitment in our Code of Corporate Governance and highlight what we have done in the 2020/21 year, which contributes to achieving our outcome of 'good governance' - 2.
+- 1. Review our performance against our action statements of commitment in our Code of Corporate Governance and highlight what we have done in the 2021/22 year, which contributes to achieving our outcome of 'good governance' - 2.
 Identify any further improvement action needed for the forthcoming year